-ESB Networks, in common with most electrical utilities, uses sulphur hexafluoride (SF6) as a safe insulator in switchgear, During 2021, ESB Networks reduced the SF6 leakage amount and continues to work to contain, reduce and minimise the use of SF6.
+ESB Networks, in common with most electrical utilities. uses sulphur hexafluoride (SF6) as a safe insulator in switchgear, During 2021, ESB Networks reduced the SF6 leakage amount and continues to work to contain. reduce and minimise the use of SF6.

-ESB Networks' 2030 strategy recognises limate action as one of the most important challenges of this generation and identifies he critically important and central role of ESB Networks to enable the transition to low carbon.
-ESB Networks has a clear mandate under PR5 to deliver a business plan to mee the needs of a transforming and developing Irish society over the coming years.
-This pla is in line with the aims of the Climate Action Plan and its delivery will be critical to enable a low-carbon future for customers through the electrification of heat and transport and achieving the 80% renewables target by
+ESB Networks' 2030 strategy recognises limate action as one of the most important challenges of this generation and identifies he critically important and central role of carbon.
+ESB Networks has a clear mandate under PR5 to deliver a business plan to mee he needs of a transforming and developing rish society over the coming years.
+This pla s in line with the aims of the Climate Action a low-carbon future for customers through the electrification of heat and transport and achieving the 80% renewables target by

-2021 Priority 2021 Progress 2022 Priority
+Update on 2021 Prio 2021 Priority

-Operational
+202 Operational

-Continue to deliver the ESB Safety Health & Environment Strategy 2020-2025 and continue to prioritise the delivery of the Safe and Sound culture transformation programme on reducing ESB's
+Continue to deliver the ESB Safety Health & Environment Strategy 2020-2025 and continue to prioritise the delivery of the Safe and Sound culture transformation programme Continue the focus on reducing ESB's carbon footprint while communicating the importance of environment across Networks and working to achieve the environmental articles of the European DSO Charter